jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 -----

-Should there not be something implied when a connector is not there: in a friend relation this will create a lot of connectors... so no connectors should mean everything is accessible in a friend or one connector should be the placeholder for any other connector... or some common connectors and others (such as Class Get implied)
+Should there not be something implied when a connector is not there: in a friend relation this might create a lot of connectors... so no connectors should mean everything is accessible in a friend or one connector should be the placeholder for any other connector... or some common connectors and others (such as Class Get implied)

 -----